victorrentea/design-patterns-assignment/README.md

 If lacking ideas, consider:

 - **Adapter** + a new Domain class to return from it
+- Implement **Dependency Inversion** between different packages (move the Adapter in an `infra` package and use ArchUnit to check that domain does NOT depend on infra)
 - **Repository** encapsulating the (very ugly) raw JDBC access
 - Exposing **Dtos** from your REST API (@GetMapping method), instead of central Entities
 - Isolate the filtering rules in a class that only works on structures that I control (that is, in a **Domain Service**)